For a Free Quote

 signatures on it.
 If this isn’t present a court will request additional documentation.

-5. Creditors are notified and legal notices are published.
+5. Creditors may be notified and legal notices may be published.

 A list of all known creditors is important at the outset of probate.
-A "Notice of Publication" may be printed in a local newspaper in order to start the 90 day tolling period for any unknown creditors.
+A "Notice to Creditors" may be printed in a local newspaper in order to start the 90 day tolling period for any unknown creditors.

 Florida grants exemptions from the claims of the unsecured creditors (e.g., medical debts, credit cards, etc.) against certain assets in the estate, however, if you don't ask the court for these rights, they are not automatically given to you.